AglayaSukhobskaya/FirstProject/README.md

 ## Technology Stack
 Spring Framework / Spring MVC / Spring Data JPA / Hibernate / Maven / PostgreSQL / Thymeleaf

-TECHNICAL TASK

-The local library wants to switch to digital book counting.
-It is needed to implement a web-application.
-Librarians should be able to register readers, lend books to them and release books  (after the reader returns the book to the library).

-Entities:
-Person (fields: name (unique), year of birth)
-Book (fields: name, author, year)

-One-to-many relationship between entities.
-A person can have many books.
-A book can only belong to one person.

-SQL code for creating tables is in /resources/db.sql

-Functional:
-1. Pages for adding, editing and deleting a person
-2. Pages for adding, editing and deleting a book
-3. All people list page (people are clickable - redirect to the person page)
-4. All books list page (books are clickable - redirect to the book page)
-5. Page of a person showing the values of fields of the person and the list of books he has borrowed.
-If the person has not taken any book, the text: "The person has not yet taken a single book."
-6. Page of a book showing the values of fields of the book and the person's name, who took this book.
-If this book has not been taken by anyone, the text "This the book is available."
-7. On the page of the book, if the book is taken by a person, next to his name there is a button "Release the book".
-This button is pressed by the librarian when the reader returns this book back to the library.
-After pressing this button the book again becomes loose and disappears from the list of the person's books.
-8. On the page of the book, if the book is free, there is a drop-down list (<select>) with all people and the "Assign the book" button.
-This button is pressed by the librarian when the reader wants to take this book home.
-After pressing this button, the book must begin to belong to the selected person and must appear in his list books.
-9. Sorting books by year using the key "sort_by_year=true"
-10. Paganization for books using the keys "page" (requesting page) and "books_per_page" (number of books displayed per page)
-11. Book search page by partial title
-12. Automatic book overdue check (more than 10 days)